 Discovery will focus on substance abuse issues in cases which involve drug use.
 The other side can be required to sign a medical release so that you may obtain medical records, blood tests, etc. which may show that the individual has previously tested positive for drugs.
 You can also obtain arrest reports, employment files, and other information which show that the individual was fired from their employer or taken into custody due to drug use.
 Cell phone records and text messages can be obtained to show that the accused party has been in contact with individuals known to use or distribute drugs.
 Finally, bank records may show withdrawals that may be associated with drug use.
 The type of evidence needed in such a case will always depend on the specifics of a situation.
 It is vital that you speak with an attorney in order to ensure that your case is handled properly.

-I am a child custody lawyer who handles matters involving drug use by a parent in Virginia Beach and Norfolk.
-I will use your initial consultation to help you understand what it is you should expect from the process and I will quickly file any necessary motions if the other parent is believed to be using drugs.
-Contact my office today to schedule an initial consultation.
-We also service Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.
+We are a child custody law firm that helps clients in matters involving drug use by a parent.
+We will use your initial consultation to help you understand what to expect from the process and we will quickly file any necessary motions if the other parent is believed to be using drugs.
+Contact our office today to schedule an initial consultation.